danzafar/tidyspark/README.md

 ## Using dplyr

-Following `sparklyr`'s readme, we can now use all of the available dplyr verbs against the tables within the cluster.
+Following `sparklyr`'s readme, we can now use all of the available `dplyr` verbs against the tables within the cluster.

-We’ll start by copying some datasets from R into the Spark cluster (note that you may need to install the nycflights13 and Lahman packages in order to execute this code):
+We’ll start by copying some datasets from R into the Spark cluster (note: that you may need to install the `nycflights13` and `Lahman` packages in order to execute this code):

 ``` r
 install.packages(c("nycflights13", "Lahman"))